cschpc/student-cluster-competition-2024/Training/14-final-training/exercises/NAMD_installation_stepbystep.md

 ### 3.3 Setting environment variables for the Cray environment

-Typically, C/C++/Fortran codes look for which compiler to use by using the environment variables `CC/CXX/FC`.
+Typically, C/C++/Fortran codes look for which compiler they will use by using the environment variables `CC/CXX/FC`.
-Let's set these to match the compiler wrappers that are used in the Cray stack (for both GNU and Cray compilers, depending on which module is loaded).
+Let's set these environment variables to match the compiler wrappers that are used in the Cray stack.

 Let's also set the environment variable ROCM_DIR and HIP_PLATFORM that GPU compilation of NAMD requires in our case.